 Hiddleston is half Scottish with a father from Greenock – his mother is English – so it’s probable he can do a mean Scottish impression and don a kilt reasonably well.
 So you could easily go back to Bond’s Scottish roots.
 He’s played a lot of terribly British parts and done some Shakespeare work too.

 OK, I know he’s not British, but if they set Bond back in the 1960s this man would be a winner for me.
-He’s superdelectable in a tuxedo and has the nice chiseled looks needed to be a Bond aka 1960s Sean Connery.
-Hamm is of English and Irish descent, if this has to be a prerequisite for even being considered for this role.
+He’s super delectable in a tuxedo and has the nice chiselled looks needed to be a Bond aka 1960s Sean Connery.
+Hamm is of English and Irish descent if this has to be a prerequisite for even being considered for this role.

-Hamm does have the look of another well spy as personally think a dead ringer for Archer in the cartoon of the same name.
-In addition, Hamm has proved he can do comedy in much of his career – such as Bridesmaids (2011) – and he’s won a few awards for these too – so he’s be more of a Roger Moore type of Bond.
-Also Hamm looks a gentlemanly type in a suit too as Mad Men (2007-2015) fans can justify.
+Hamm does have the look of another good spy as personally think a dead ringer for Archer in the cartoon of the same name.
+In addition, Hamm has proved he can do comedy in much of his career – such as Bridesmaids (2011) – and he’s won a few awards for these too – so he’s more of a Roger Moore type of Bond.
+Also, Hamm looks a gentlemanly type in a suit too as Mad Men (2007-2015) fans can justify.

 In his favour he’s young – we (girls) can see him in more movies – can defend a girl’s – and therefore his country’s honour – in a fight.
 He’s a born and bred Scot and therefore got a sexy Scottish accent like Sean Connery.
 And he definitely can charm the girls and can pull a tuxedo off.
 Or on if you prefer.
 He’s also quite the gent and very good at saving the damsel in distress, again and again.
 And after wading through his internet pics, he looks pretty good in a tuxedo and would appeal to Bond girls at any age, time or space as his under (the) cover scenes would appeal to many…